Dhivyess/Election_process_educator/README.md

 - **Document ingestion API** — Drop new PDFs into `/data/` and rebuild the vector store at runtime
 - **Election timeline** — Live sidebar showing all 5 key milestones with done/current/future states
 - **Quick questions** — Pre-built chips for the most common voter queries (in both languages)
+- **Constituency Explorer** — Search and view details for top Tamil Nadu constituencies, with one-click questions to the AI assistant
+- **Voter Readiness Checklist** — Interactive, bilingual 8-step checklist with a progress bar to ensure voters are election-ready
+- **EVM Demo** — Realistic Electronic Voting Machine simulator with working Ballot Unit and VVPAT animation

 ---